gauravdangi/Speed_Dating-EDA/README.md

 -------------------------------------------------------------------------

-For report -> Open EDA.md
+For report ->
+- Open EDA.md

+- Or you can open and copy EDA.html and then save it on your computer as .html format.
+Open .html file that you have saved to see report.
+This method is RECOMMENDED as it will have dynamic graphs too

-For proper report (Including dynamic graphs) :-> https://www.kaggle.com/gauravd2196/d/annavictoria/speed-dating-experiment/exploratory-data-analysis
+Or you can see report here :-> https://www.kaggle.com/gauravd2196/d/annavictoria/speed-dating-experiment/exploratory-data-analysis